 Multilingual intranet: Publish translated content to a new space or manage it within a Scroll Translations-enabled space.

-Scroll Documents supports similar publishing workflows for translated content:
+Scroll Content Manager supports similar publishing workflows for translated content:

-Online help center: Use Scroll Viewport to create a user-friendly, multilingual help center with language picker support.
+Online help center: Use Scroll Sites to create a user-friendly, multilingual help center with language picker support.

 Offline manuals: Export translated documents to PDF, Word, or HTML using Scroll Exporters.